 Sometimes we need to remove a specific data or even we need clean up the whole SharedPreferences.
 In such case we can follow the below snippet

-➧ Remove a specific data
+➧ Delete a specific key/data

 SharedPreferences pref = getSharedPreferences(getString(R.string.pref_file_name), Context.MODE_PRIVATE); SharedPreferences.Editor editor = pref.edit(); editor.remove("string_key"); editor.apply();